robert-giaquinto/dapper/README.md

-# Dynamic Author-Persona Performed Exceedingly Rapidly (DAPPER) Topic Model #
+# DAPPER Topic Model #

 <img src="../master/docs/images/dapper.png" width="100">

+## Dynamic Author-Persona Performed Exceedingly Rapidly ##

+The DAPPER topic model is designed for multi-author corpora in which authors write over time.
+Unlike other temporal topic models, DAPPER doesn't model the change in language associated with a topic (e.g. Dynamic Topic Models) but instead models the trajectory of topics that an author discusses over time.

 ## Introduction ##
-See /docs/dap_2018_arxiv.pdf for technical information on the dynamic author-persona topic model (DAP).
+See [/docs/dap_2018_arxiv.pdf](https://github.com/robert-giaquinto/dapper/blob/master/docs/dap_2018_arxiv_acm.pdf) for technical information on the dynamic author-persona topic model (DAP).

 ## Getting Started ##
 1. Clone the repo: